 - Review the problem and check that the results you have obtained make sense.

-On the following pages you will find solved problems of relative motion.
-Try to do them before looking at the solution.The post Relative Motion Problems appeared first on YouPhysics
+On the following pages you will find some problems of relative motion with solutions.
+Try to do them before looking at the solution.The post Relative motion problems and solutions appeared first on YouPhysics